gantry/docs-old/Docs/wordpress/tutorials/customize_error_page.md

 Customize the Error Page
 ========================
-WordPress doesn't come with a default 404 Error Page so we can create it at `/wp-content/themes/[TEMPLATE]/404.php`.
+WordPress doesn't come with a default **404 Error Page**.
+We can, however, create one at `/wp-content/themes/[TEMPLATE]/404.php`.

 We can customize the Gantry error page by directly editing the `404.php` file.
-In this tutorial we will explain how to customize the error page with a simple design.
+In this tutorial we will explain how to build a custom error page with a simple design.

-In this example, we will customize the error page to look like the following.
+In this example, we will create a custom error page with this design:

 ![](assets/custom-404.jpg)

 Step 1: Edit the Error Page
 ---------------------------
-Edit the `rt-error-body` area in `/wp-content/themes/[TEMPLATE]/404.php` to reflect the following.
+Edit the `rt-error-body` area in `/wp-content/themes/[TEMPLATE]/404.php` to reflect the following:

 ~~~ .html
 <div id="rt-error-body">